 Release Notes for Oracle GoldenGate Monitor

-Support for repository of Oracle GoldenGate Monitor Server for MySQL database was removed.
+Support for monitoring instances of Oracle GoldenGate for Big Data was added.

 The Monitor UI layout was redesigned for improved information conveyance as follows:

 Data and Alerts View is renamed to Metrics and Alerts

 Historical Data and Alert History Tabs are consolidated as the History Tab

 Clicking on an Instance node results in the following tabs displaying in right-hand panel replacing the 'Instance' diagram, Attributes table, and Alerts table:

 Capture Node Enhancements

 Clicking on a Capture node results in the following tabs displaying in right-hand panel replacing the Capture diagram, Attributes table, and Alerts table.